mengD/TestforEMC/question_2.md

 * Setup: BUI and CLI
 * Storage Platform:
 * Special Configuration:
-    1. removing an un-export on different OSs (Linux Solaris and Windows for supported version)
+    * Remove an un-export on different OSs (Linux Solaris and Windows for supported version)
+    * Remove 100 LUNs concurrently
+    * Remove 1000 LUNs concurrently
-* Expected Results: Successfully removing an un-exported LUNs on a host (No errors or exceptions)
+* Expected Results:
+    1. Successfully removing an un-exported LUNs on a host (No errors or exceptions)
+    2. Finished in acceptable time

 ***
 # Title: Retrieve the info of a LUN